Our collections are alive and growing

-The Garden’s signature tree, Franklinia alatamaha, was discovered by John and William Bartram in 1765 in a small grove along the Altamaha River in southern Georgia.
+The Garden’s signature tree, Franklinia alatamaha, was observed by John and William Bartram in 1765 in a small grove along the Altamaha River in southern Georgia, in Creek territory.
 William Bartram first brought seeds back to the garden in 1777 and named the plant Franklinia in honor of his father’s close friend Benjamin Franklin.
 The plant has not been found in the wild since the early 19th century but cultivation by the Bartrams has saved the Franklin tree from extinction.
 All current Franklinia are descended from those grown by the Bartrams.

 This male tree is believed to be the oldest ginkgo or maidenhair tree, Ginkgo biloba, in North America.
 It was one of three original ginkgo trees sent to the U.S. from London in 1785 by William Hamilton of The Woodlands.
 Hamilton gave one ginkgo tree to William Bartram and planted two in the landscape garden at The Woodlands.
 The trees at the Woodlands were cut down in the 1980s.

-One of the Garden’s oldest trees, the Yellowwood, Cladrastis kentukea, was discovered in central Tennessee by the French plant explorer Andre Michaux in 1796 and sent to William Bartram at the beginning of the 19th century.
+One of the Garden’s oldest trees, the Yellowwood, Cladrastis kentukea, was observed in central Tennessee by the French plant explorer Andre Michaux in 1796 and sent to William Bartram at the beginning of the 19th century.
 The historic Yellowwood was badly damaged during a wind storm in June 2010, but is growing again and recovered from similar storms in the past.

 Quercus x heterophylla

-John Bartram first discovered specimens of the Bartram oak, Quercus x heterophylla, a rare but naturally occurring hyprid of red and willow oak on the nearby estate, The Woodlands, upriver from Bartram’s Garden.
+John Bartram first observed specimens of the Bartram oak, Quercus x heterophylla, a rare but naturally occurring hybrid of red and willow oak on the nearby estate, the Woodlands, upriver from Bartram’s Garden.